akthammomani/AI_Powered_Recipe_Recommender/README.md

 **[All recipes website](https://www.allrecipes.com/)** is a popular online platform known for its extensive collection of user-generated recipes.
 It is a go-to resource for home cooks and culinary enthusiasts, offering a diverse range of recipes across various cuisines and dietary preferences.
 The website features detailed recipe information, including ingredients, instructions, user ratings, and reviews, making it a comprehensive resource for anyone looking to explore new dishes or improve their cooking skills.

-For your AI-Powered Recipe Recommender project, we will be using a dataset scraped from **[All recipes website](https://www.allrecipes.com/)**.
+For AI-Powered Recipe Recommender project, we will be using a dataset scraped from **[All recipes website](https://www.allrecipes.com/)**.
 This [dataset](https://github.com/shaansubbaiah/allrecipes-scraper/blob/main/export/scraped-07-05-21.csv), provides a wealth of information about a wide variety of recipes, which will be essential for building an effective recommendation system.

 **Key Features of the Dataset:**
 * Recipe Titles